radiantearth/stac-spec/extensions/sat/README.md

 **Extension [Maturity Classification](../README.md#extension-maturity): Proposal**

 This document explains the fields of the Satellite Extension to a STAC Item.
 Sat adds metadata related to a satellite that carries an instrument for collecting data.
 It will often be combined with other extensions that describe the actual data, such as the `eo`, `os` or `sar` extensions.
-In many instances, satellite data will share common properties about the spacecraft across all of the Items.
-It is not necessary, but recommended to place common fields in [STAC Collections](../../collection-spec/collection-spec.md) using the [Commons extension](../commons/).

 The Satellite extension requires the [Instrument Fields](../../item-spec/common-metadata.md#instrument).